If you are looking for information about the library’s locations and hours, or if you need to contact a staff member, please visit our About Us page.

 Staff members at both locations can also assist you in updating your PIN.
 Please have your library card ready in order to reset your PIN.

-Use the Computer Lab and Other Library Equipment
+Computer Lab and Other Library Equipment

 The Pickerington Main computer lab is located in the Adult Services Area.
 In order to use a computer in the computer lab, a library card is required: